StatesOfJersey/e-petitions/README.md

 * If you want jobs (like emails) to be run, use `$ rake jobs:work`
 * For setting up a sysadmin user
-	* `rake epets:add_sysadmin_user` - to set up an admin user with email 'admin@example.com' and password 'Letmein1!'
+	* `rake jpets:add_sysadmin_user` - to set up an admin user with email 'admin@example.com' and password 'Letmein1!'
 	* go to `/admin` and log in.
 You will be asked to change your password.
 Remember, the password must contain a mix of upper and lower case letters, numbers and special characters.